 Any student who believes that he or she has been discriminated against on the basis of his or her disability or has been denied access or accommodations required by law may make a complaint under this procedure.
 Specifically, students may make a complaint about:

-- A requested service or accommodation, including appeals of Disability Services’ determinations regarding accommodations;
+- A requested service or accommodation, including appeals of Student Accessibility Services’ determinations regarding accommodations;

 - Inaccessibility of a university program or activity;